-“In 2018, we started receiving a lot of demands from those who purchased from us.
+“In 2018, I started receiving a lot of demands from those who purchased from us.
 They said they wanted sneakers to compliment the tracksuits.
 They disliked the fact that they used to wear our tracksuits with someone else’s shoes.
 At that time we had already sketched a few designs of sneakers.

 “We thought, let’s give production a try.
 We made some sort of samples, handmade, but we never had confidence on how the stitching was made.
 Most of the designs we had were complicated and needed machines.
 We started investing in some small machines that could assist and the rest is history,” said Moabelo.

 oday, he has multiple collections of dope unisex sneakers and recently launched his formal shoe range.

 On how he comes up with unique names for his shoes, Moabelo said “what you say about your own product must be able to grab the attention and give a certain impact to push them to end buying the products.
 The right name also gives impact on what people brag about on the streets.

 “We have decided to use destructive forces of nature or rather natural calming effects that are not mammade in most cases to give statement in terms of endurance, stability and the force to hold on to giving what can be given.”

 Moabelo also gave us a breakdown of our top five favourite sneakers from his collection, the Tsunami, Forest Fire, Full Moon, The River, and Gauteng.